Skip to main content

 Run the full validation before pushing:

-bun lint # Lint workspace
+bun run lint # Lint workspace

 bun run test # Run all tests (CRITICAL: not `bun test`)